Tuesday, December 3rd is

 #GivingTuesday is a global day of online giving.
 Held the Tuesday after Thanksgiving and the popular shopping events Black Friday and Cyber Monday, December 3 is a day for giving back.

-Through our partnership with GIVE65, a program of the Home Instead Senior Care Foundation, there are $50,000 in matching grants available on #GivingTuesday.
-We have the chance to double our fundraising efforts up to $5,000, but only while those matching dollars are still available.
+Through our partnership with GIVE65, we have the chance to win up to $5,000 in matching dollars.
+GIVE65 has $50,000 in matching grants available! there are $50,000 in matching grants available on #GivingTuesday.
 Matching dollars are awarded on a first come, first matched basis, meaning the earlier you give, the more likely your gift is to be matched.

 Please plan to make a gift of $10 or more as early as possible on December 3 so we have the greatest chance to receive up to $5,000 in matching funds.
-Our partnership with GIVE65 gives us the chance to have an even greater impact on the Parkinson’s community.
-We are so grateful for your support!
+Our partnership with GIVE65 gives us the chance to make an even greater impact on the Parkinson’s community.

 Support Parkinson’s exercise classes.